I-Fardeen/Data-Science-Repo/README.md

 Dive into the world of natural language processing with Latent Dirichlet Allocation (LDA).
 Uncover hidden topics in textual data and understand their applications.

 Feel free to explore each project's directory for detailed documentation, code, and resources.
-Whether you're a beginner or an experienced data scientist, these projects offer a wealth of learning opportunities.
+Whether you're a beginner or an experienced data science professional, these projects offer a wealth of learning opportunities.
 Happy exploring! 🚀